bakerlisa/bakerlisa/README.md

 ![](https://github.com/lisabroadhead/lisabroadhead/blob/main/lisa.png)

-I consider myself to be a normal individual, smart, fun individual, but I've been told otherwise!
-Till you meet me, I guess you'll have to decide for youself based on my profile!
+I consider myself to be a normal, smart, fun individual, but I've been told otherwise!
+Till you meet me, I guess you'll have to look at my profile and decide for yourself!

 - 💪 I am a Full Stack Developer with 7 years of professional experience